denschu/mqtt-exec/README.md

 ## Start application

-Start application with the topics to subscribe and the URL of the MQTT Broker
+Start application with the path to the config file and the URL of the MQTT broker

 	mqtt-exec -c /path/to/config.json -h mqtt://localhost:1883